A BRIEF HISTORY OF GGIFT

 GGIFT

 GGIFT was founded in July 2010 in response to a series of public meetings, arranged by the Grimsby, Cleethorpes & District Civic Society, to draw attention to the plight of the Grimsby Ice Factory and historic dock peninsula, known locally as the Kasbah.
+It has no connection to GY 1900 Ltd which has owned the Grimsby Ice Factory since 2020.

 The Ice Factory is a Grade II* listed building, having been spot listed when it ceased production in July 1990, and was about to be demolished.
 For the ensuing 20 years the owners, Associated British Ports (ABP) were unable find a use for the building.
 Bearing in mind that the Factory – the “largest ice factory in the world” – has a footprint of 1.1 acres, interior space equivalent to a superstore, and still retains all its ice-making machinery, this was not an easy building to repurpose.
 In the meantime, as the building deteriorated, it became in the minds of many, an eyesore.